Croatian Republic of Herzeg-Bosnia: Economy

-In the late 1980s and early 1990s, the Socialist Republic of Bosnia and Herzegovina was the poorest republic of the SFR Yugoslavia, along with Socialist Republic of Macedonia.
-Infrastructure and industry were poorly developed.
+In the late 1980s and early 1990s, Bosnia and Herzegovina was among the less-developed republics of SFR Yugoslavia, alongside Macedonia and Montenegro, while Kosovo was the poorest federal unit overall.
+However, Bosnia also had a significant industrial base, especially in mining, metallurgy, energy, machinery and military-related production.
+Its problem was lower income, uneven development and weaker infrastructure compared with Slovenia, Croatia and Serbia proper, not absence of industry.

 The economy of Bosnia and Herzegovina totally faded during the Bosnian War.
 Many companies, which were successful before the war, were robbed and destroyed just at the beginning of the war.
 There was no economic activity due to the Yugoslav wars.
 Agricultural output was diminished, the traffic infrastructure was in collapse, construction was almost non-existent, and unemployment was very high.
 As a result of the wars, between 1992 and 1995, industrial production declined by 80% and an already poor infrastructure declined further.
 Croats left the war the most prosperous.
 Former Yugoslav companies were left without headquarters which were located on the territory of Herzeg-Bosnia.
 All banks were based in Sarajevo.

 Herzeg-Bosnia did not have a central bank.
 Credits were obtained from local commercial banks, meaning that the deficit was financed by the real sector and the households sector.
 Foreign banking branches had to legally close their operations and reregister as new banks in Bosnia and Herzegovina after it declared independence.
 The most important bank in Herzeg-Bosnia was Hrvatska banka d.d.
 Mostar.
 The second largest bank was Hrvatska poštanska banka.
 The official currency in the territory of Herzeg-Bosnia was the Bosnia and Herzegovina dinar, but two parallel currencies were also in use: the Deutsche Mark and the Croatian dinar (later the Croatian kuna).

 Reconstruction in most of Herzeg-Bosnia resumed shortly after the Washington Agreement was signed.
 Civilian employment in Herzeg-Bosnia in 1994 was around 20% of its pre-war level.
 In 1995, the industrial production growth rate in Croat-majority areas was 25%, average wages grew by 35%, and employment growth was 69%.
 The highest growth was recorded in the production of concrete.
 The average monthly wage was 250 DEM and each employee received a monthly food supplement of 50 DEM.
 Unemployment was estimated at 50% of the total labor force in mid-1995.
-GDP growth in the Federation of Bosnia and Herzegovina was estimated at 28% in 1995, fueled by the renewal of the Croat-Bosniak alliance, while GDP in Republika Srpska declined by 23%.
+GDP growth in the Federation of Bosnia and Herzegovina was estimated at 28% in 1995, fueled by the renewal of the Croat-Bosniak alliance, while GDP in Republic of Srpska declined by 23%.